yushan777/ComfyUI-Y7Nodes/README.md

 >
 >   For better results (possibly), a hybrid approach of starting with high-impact keywords to guide CLIP, then follow with flowing, descriptive language tailored for T5.
 This approach plays to the strengths of both encoders (maybe).
 >
->   **Token/Trigger words** are handled by encasing them inside square brackets `[ohwx woman]`, but occasionally it might not work.
+>   **Token/Trigger words** are handled by enclosing them inside square brackets `[ohwx woman]`, but occasionally it might not work.
 >
+>   Two LLM models are available here, offering the ideal balance of knowledge, instruction-following, and minimal censorship.
+>
->   The node will attempt to download the default model (approx 6.5GB) if it can't be found.
+>   The node will attempt to download the selected model (approx 14.5GB) if it can't be found.

 >   If you wish to download it manually then you can get the files from
 >   https://huggingface.co/teknium/OpenHermes-2.5-Mistral-7B and place them under the directory path show below:
 >